Whitney-33/AsyDM-SST/README.md

 **AsyDM-SST** is the code repository for the Asynchronous Diffusion Model based on Schrödinger Bridge for Sea Surface Temperature Reconstruction.

 This project implements a diffusion-based model to reconstruct missing SST data caused by cloud cover.
-It incorporates cloud masks and anomaly detection for high-accuracy reconstruction and visualization, primarily focused on the South China Sea region.
+It incorporates cloud masks and anomaly detection for high-accuracy reconstruction and visualization.

 ## Environment Setup